rxhuljo/CoLearnSphere/README.md

 ## 🚀 How to Run (High-Level)

 1. Clone the repository
-2. Set up PostgreSQL database
+2. Configure the PostgreSQL database
-3. Configure backend environment (Flask)
+3. Set up the backend environment (Flask)
-4. Run frontend using React
+4. Run the frontend using React
-5. Train & integrate ML model
+5. Train and integrate the ML model
 6. Launch backend and frontend servers

-(Detailed setup can be added as a future enhancement.)
+> Detailed setup instructions can be added in future iterations.

 ---

 ## 📌 Use Cases

-* College group study coordination
+* College-level group study coordination
 * Peer tutoring platforms
 * Academic performance tracking systems
 * Collaborative EdTech applications